Renormalization-Group Evolution of the None-local Matrix Element of $B$-meson In QCD and $B\to \pi$ transition form factor: The application of the -meson matrix element to the Transition Form Factor of decay

-In this section the $B$-meson wave function with the QCD evolution effect will be used to calculate the $B\to \pi$ transition form factor in the frame work of pQCD \cite{pQCD1,pQCD2,pQCD3,pQCD4,pQCD5,pQCD6,pQCD7}, where the transverse momentum and Sudakov factor are included.
-The Sudakov factor can suppress the contribution of soft dynamics to ensure the applicability of pQCD approach.
-The $B\to \pi$ transition form factors are defined by the hadron matrix element
+In this section the $B$-meson wave function obtained in QCD-inspired relativistic potential model will be used to calculate the $B\to \pi$ transition form factor in the frame work of PQCD \cite{PQCD1,PQCD2,PQCD3,PQCD4,PQCD5,PQCD6,PQCD7}, where the transverse momentum and Sudakov factor are included.
+The Sudakov factor can suppress the contribution of soft dynamics to ensure the applicability of PQCD approach.
+We shall study how large the soft contribution is left if the new wave function of $B$ meson is used.